winslowb/winslowb/DevOps-principles.md

 Tags :infrastructure: :cicd: :devops: :leadership: :engineering:

 # Summary
-There is nine core pillars to building and sustaining a DevOps value driven organization.
+There are nine pillars to building and sustaining a DevOps value driven organization.
 The journey is not complete until all are part of the engineering practice.

 # Leadership
   Leaders set an inspiring DevOps directional vision for the organization, and proactively stimulate and sponsor team activities that help progress toward goals